UnlyEd/next-right-now/src/README.md

 But, **it doesn't scale**.

 When you reach a dozen different features, all that code is grouped together (e.g: "Components") even though it's not related to each other.
-On the other hand, when a developer wants to do something on the base code, it's often related to a "feature".
+On the other hand, when a developer wants to do something, it's often related to a "feature".
 But, the code related to the feature is splattered in many folders and sub-folders because of the MVC pattern.

 This makes it much harder to locate the code, and doesn't give an overview of all the related pieces.